beman-project/optional26/papers/optional-ref.md

 ---

 # Abstract
-We propose to fix a hole left intentional from `std::optional`:
+We propose to fix a hole intentionally left in `std::optional`:
 An optional over a reference such that the post condition on assignment is independent of the engaged state, always producing a rebound reference, and assigning a `U` to a `T` is disallowed by `static_assert` if a `U` can not be bound to a `T&`.

 # Comparison table

-There are many situations where an optional holding a reference can come handy.
+There are many situations where an optional holding a reference can come in handy.
 Here we first look at three possible alternative design options for an object retrieval function that might fail to find a corresponding object in a container.
 Then there are two more examples showing the inferiority of potential workarounds to the missing `std::optional<T&>`.